 Mining Cortex CTXC

-Let's share experiance with mining Cortex CTXC
+Let's share experience with mining Cortex CTXC

-from Mining Guides
+From Mining Guides

 How to mine CTXC